 I could have easily continued creating my own dishes from my fairly limited repertoire, or pulling recipes from the many, many vegan food blogs out there and adapting them on my own.
-And though I deeply appreciate the time and energy all of those blogs put in and the inspiration they’ve provided me, I knew I wanted more extensive training to really be able to master the art (and science) of plant-based cooking and establish a foundation of skills and knowledge that I could take with me for the rest of my life – and FFI’s vegan cooking course felt like the program that would help me get there.
+And though I deeply appreciate the time and energy all of those blogs put in and the inspiration they’ve provided me, I knew I wanted more extensive training to really be able to master the art (and science) of plant-based cooking and establish a foundation of skills and knowledge that I could take with me for the rest of my life – and FFI seemed like the best vegan cooking course to me get there.

-CHOOSING A VEGAN COOKING COURSE (WHAT THE DECISION CAME DOWN TO)
+CHOOSING THE BEST VEGAN COOKING COURSE (WHAT THE DECISION CAME DOWN TO)

 Extremely lofty goals, yes, but when I think about food and the essential role it plays in our lives there’s little that feels more integral and essential to us individually and collectively — planet included.
 I also feel that FFI’s mission was most closely in alignment with my own “why,” which is the driving force behind this blog.

 The FFI course virtually covers virtually every facet of plant-based cooking.
-They’re broken down the course into 18 ‘modules,’ which I’ve listed below.
+They’ve broken down the course into 18 ‘modules,’ which I’ve listed below.